Barbara Buchner: Education

 Buchner grew up in Austria.
-She earned a Masters Degree in Economics in 1999 from the Economics/Environmental Sciences Joint Program run by the University of Graz and Graz University of Technology.
-She completed a PhD degree in Economics at the University of Graz in 2003 with the dissertation Incentives in the Transition to Sustainable Structures: The Case of Climate Change Control.
+She earned a master's degree in Economics in 1999 from the economics/Environmental Sciences Joint Program run by the University of Graz and Graz University of Technology.
+She completed a PhD degree in economics at the University of Graz in 2003 with the dissertation Incentives in the Transition to Sustainable Structures: The Case of Climate Change Control.

 Career

 From 2003-2006, Buchner worked on climate change and policy modelling as a Senior Researcher with the Fondazione Eni Enrico Mattei (FEEM).
 She was also a visiting scholar at Massachusetts Institute of Technology in fall 2006.

 In 2007, Buchner joined the International Energy Agency (IEA) where she served as a Senior Energy and Environmental Analyst.